joseduran15/Capstone-Design-Spark/README.md

 Description:
 Xcode is a development environment created by Apple for iOS development, and Swift is the language specifically for use with Xcode to create iOS apps.
 Xcode allows one to both implement Swift code and create a UI for the app.

-Algorithms
+<b>Algorithms</b>
   DBSCAN
   Goal: Group users on a map to create heatmap/hotspots for other users to view areas of popularity in terms of their preferences.

   Description: We are going to have a Swift implementation of the DBSCAN (Density-based Spatial of Applications with Noise) Clustering algorithm, where we will set up the  Epsilon and MinPoints variables to our desired values for testing users’ locations to create clusters.
 Once this algorithm is called, it will iterate to go through every point on the grid (map) and determine possible clusters based on the specified parameters and which points will be disregarded as the noise, or points that will not be part of any usable cluster.

   Epsilon variable: Radius of the point being tested in regard to its neighbors to see if other points are capable of being in the same cluster.

   MinPoints variable: The minimum numbers of points in the same epsilon range that will constitute the creation of a cluster.